AVbin/AVbin/README.md

 - Open/Edit ``Doxyfile`` to your liking and generate it with Doxygen.
 The GUI frontend seems to work just fine.

 Installation and Usage
 ----------------------

-Run the binary installer, or place the resulting avbin.so, avbin.dylib or avbin.dll from the ``dist`` directory into the appropriate system directory.
+Run the binary installer, or place the resulting `avbin.so`, `avbin.dylib` or `avbin.dll` from the ``dist`` directory into the appropriate system directory.

-The AVbin dynamic library exports all of Libav's functions from libavcodec, libavutil, libavformat, and libswscale.
+The AVbin dynamic library exports all of Libav's functions from `libavcodec`, `libavutil`, `libavformat`, and `libswscale`.
 It also exports some higher-level functions which have a fixed ABI (they will not change in incompatible ways in future releases), documented in ``include/avbin.h``.